vippsas/vipps-partner/README.md

 We encourage submitting issues and PRs to improve the plugins.

-If you have developed, or plan to develop, a plugin for Vipps, and you think it may be a candidate forbecoming an official plugin: See [How to become a Vipps partner](#how-to-become-a-vipps-partner) and let us know what your plans are.
+If you have developed, or plan to develop, a plugin for Vipps, and you think it may be a candidate for becoming an official plugin: See [How to become a Vipps partner](#how-to-become-a-vipps-partner) and let us know what your plans are.